markqvist/Reticulum/docs/source/gettingstartedfast.rst

     pkg update
     pkg upgrade

-    # Then install dependencies for cryptography library.
+    # Then install dependencies for the cryptography library.
     pkg install python build-essential openssl libffi rust

     # Make sure pip is up to date, and install the wheel module.